 In elementary and secondary health and physical education courses, the use of gymnasiums, swimming pools, change rooms, weight rooms, indoor physical education equipment and shared outdoor equipment are permitted with distancing.
-High and low-contact activities are permitted:
+High and low-contact activities are permitted indoors and outdoors as follows:

-- High-contact activities are only permitted outdoors.
-Masking is not required. - Low contact activities are permitted indoors.
-Masking is encouraged but not required indoors for low-contact physical activities if a minimum distance of two metres can be maintained between cohorts and as much distancing as possible maintained within a cohort. - School swimming pools are permitted, with physical distancing around the pool area encouraged to discourage mixed-cohort congregating.
+- Masking is not required when playing high or low contact activities outdoors. - Masking is encouraged for indoor sports where they can be worn safely based on the activity. - Windows should be opened when feasible to increase ventilation. - School swimming pools are permitted, with physical distancing around the pool area encouraged to discourage mixed-cohort congregating.